 Trovy offers credit lines ranging from $10,000 to $100,000, depending on your home equity, creditworthiness, and other qualifying factors.

 You can request to convert a draw or balance to a fixed rate draw (“FixedPay”) at any time during your HELOC's draw period by logging into your online account.
 Simply select the balance you want to convert and choose your desired repayment term from the available options.
+The repayment term options may range from 1 to 30 years.
 The system will show you the available term lengths and calculate your fixed monthly payment amount before you confirm.
 Once you complete the request, the conversion takes effect and you'll see the details on your next statement.

 Your Fixed Rate Conversion Draw becomes a separate balance under your HELOC with its own fixed monthly payment that gets added to your regular HELOC minimum payment due.
 The rate is locked in permanently and will never change, unlike your regular variable-rate HELOC balance.
 If you make extra payments, your monthly payment amount stays the same but you'll pay off the balance sooner.